inmanta/terraform/README.md

        1. You can actually access any part of the state dict, not only elements at the root of the config tree.
        2. The access to the state elements is easy and safe, there is a safety mechanism that checks that this states corresponds to the version of the config currently in use in the model.
     2. Disadvantages:
+       1. As the value is resolved at compile time, the value we get always comes from the last deployment, not the one to come (obviously).
-       1. Every time you update the config, there will always be a second compile with the updated state dict, even if you don't use it.
+       2. Every time you update the config, there will always be a second compile with the updated state dict, even if you don't use it.
-       2. This makes the model much more complex for the compiler, it *might* not scale very well (untested).
+       3. This makes the model much more complex for the compiler, it *might* not scale very well (untested).

 **Behavioral notes:**
 | Situation | First solution, direct access | Second solution, reference access | Third solution, direct access |